 Why did I receive a payment instruction form instead of a cheque?

 A payment instruction form is most frequently issued where there are multiple parties to a loan living at different addresses.
 We need you to complete this form so that we know how you would like us to split your payment.

 Personal representatives of deceased borrowers

-Where we are aware of the personal representative of a deceased borrower we have also sent them a letter along with a payment instruction form.
-Click here for more about the identification documents that personal representatives will need to provide to us before the cheque will issue to them.
+Where we were aware of the personal representative of a deceased borrower we also sent them a letter along with a payment instruction form.
+Click here for more about the identification documents that personal representatives need to provide to us before the cheque will issue to them.

 Do I have the right to appeal the redress and/or compensation?